 Leonardo joined Watsi on March 16th, 2015.
 Two years ago, Leonardo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Leonardo's most recent donation traveled 4,800 miles to support U Chit, a 42-year-old husband and father from Burma, to fund heart surgery to restore his health.
+Leonardo's most recent donation traveled 5,700 miles to support Thorn, a hard-working middle-aged mother from Cambodia, to fund surgery for a fractured right leg.